Skip to Main Content

 CA Department of Insurance

-Licensing Services Division Notices Archive
+Licensing Services Division Notices – Archive

-The following notices were issued by the California Department of Insurance's Licensing Services Division.
+The following notices were issued by the California Department of Insurance's (Department) Licensing Services Division.
 The notices are listed by month and year.
 Each subject title contains a link to the notices.
 These notices are available in Adobe's Portable Document Format (PDF).
 To view these PDF forms on your browser you must have Adobe Acrobat Reader on your computer.
 A free copy of the Adobe Acrobat Reader can be downloaded from our Free Document Readers web page.
-Additionally, new notices may be added periodically, so keep checking back.
+Additionally, new notices will be added periodically, so keep checking back.
 Links are also provided to any available website containing more detailed information related to the notice.

 2024